By Claudia Geib. Republished from Futurism. Licensed under CC by NC 4.0. Desaturated from original.

 You know our climate is changing.
 You know we need to harness renewable energy to power our world.
 But have you ever wondered how you can make a difference?
 We’ll show you how.

-This August, Climate Reality is headed to Los Angeles to train new Climate Reality Leaders to help solve the climate crisis.
+Every year, we train new Climate Reality Leaders around the globe to help solve the climate crisis.
 Work with former US Vice President Al Gore and renowned climate scientists and communicators to learn about what’s happening to our planet and how you can use social media, powerful storytelling, and personal outreach to inspire audiences to take action.